+This is a sub-lingual.
+If you swallow it, it will be mostly wasted.
+These are mostly final-form b-vitamins, so that they don’t need to be converted in the liver.
 New Cancer Treatments - Independent Cancer Research Foundation, Inc. EVIDENCE BASED NATURAL HEALTH - Home.
 Welcome to the Natural Medicines Research Collaboration.
 Integrative Oncology Guidelines.
 The SIO Clinical Practice Guidelines are referenced in MedLine and are posted on the National Institutes of Health National Center for Complementary and Integrative Health website ( The SIO Clinical Practice Guidelines are the only comprehensive evidence-based guidelines for incorporating complementary and integrative therapies into conventional oncology clinical practice.

 Academic Health Centers and the Growth of Integrative Medicine.
 Clinical Practice Guidelines on the Use of Integrative Therapies as Supportive Care in Patients Treated for Breast Cancer.
 Rationale and Importance Worldwide, an estimated 33%–47% of individuals diagnosed with cancer use complementary, alternative, or integrative therapies during cancer treatment (1).

 Women with breast cancer are among the highest users of such therapies and usage has been increasing (2–7).
 An estimated 48%–80% of North American breast cancer survivors use complementary and integrative therapies following diagnosis (2,4,5,8–12).
 Clear clinical practice guidelines are needed to inform clinicians and patients about the evidence supporting or discouraging the use of specific complementary and integrative therapies for defined outcomes during and beyond breast cancer treatment, including symptom management.
 Definitions.
-Advancing the Evidence Base and Transforming Cancer Care Through Interprofessional Collegiality: The Society for Integrative Oncology. + Author Affiliations Correspondence to: Jeffrey D. NCCAM Criticism from a Not-Quite-Opponent « Science-Based Medicine.
+Advancing the Evidence Base and Transforming Cancer Care Through Interprofessional Collegiality: The Society for Integrative Oncology.

+White + Author Affiliations Correspondence to: Jeffrey D. NCCAM Criticism from a Not-Quite-Opponent « Science-Based Medicine.
 The demographic of SBM readers are likely to remember the early Miller Lite beer television commercials where sports personalities debated as to whether the beverage “tastes great” or was “less filling.”
 In one classic version, New York Mets’ Marv Throneberry breaks the shouting match to level his decision: “I feel strongly both ways.”
 My colleagues at Science-Based Medicine have generally been opposed completely to the existence of the NIH’s National Center for Complementary and Alternative Medicine (NCCAM).
 The primary objection is that the Center awards roughly $125 million per year in taxpayer dollars to studies that are generally not based on a strong scientific foundation or, in some cases, absolutely no scientific basis.

 On the other hand, the best NCCAM-supported studies have provided fruitful results, if not negative with regard to clinical outcomes.
 Advancing the Science of Integrative Oncology to Inform Patient-Centered Care for Cancer Survivors. + Author Affiliations Correspondence to: Jun J. Mao, MD, MSCE, Department of Family Medicine and Community Health, University of Pennsylvania, 227 Blockley Hall, 423 Guardian Drive, Philadelphia, PA 19104-6021 (e-mail: firstname.lastname@example.org).
 Cancer survivors, millions in number, often struggle to manage the physical as well as emotional, social, and spiritual consequences of their cancer and its necessary conventional treatments (1).

-Many individuals, like Josh Mailman (2), choose to incorporate complementary and integrative medicine therapies such as meditation, acupuncture, yoga, and diet into their cancer treatment with the goal of gaining a sense of control and being more active participants in their care.
+But in the last 10–15 years, integrative oncology practices, often tied with integrative medicine programs, are being established in major medical institutions across the country.
+Many are embedded in medical centers that are leaders in the development and provision of the most advanced modern technologies for cancer care.
+Not surprisingly, since integrative oncology is a relatively new movement, the science is just beginning.
 The Evidence Base for Integrative Approaches to Cancer Care.
 The most recent issue of the Journal of the National Cancer Institute Monographs features a series of articles on the role of integrative oncology in cancer survivorship.